psubramanian/writlix-social-spark-hub/corelift-debug/action_log.md

 - Uninstalled rollup-plugin-visualizer package
 - Created lovable_typescript_errors.md analyzing specific TypeScript errors reported in Lovable
 - Created executive_summary.md with high-level overview of findings and recommendations
+- Pushed code to dev-corelift/spark-hub-dash GitHub repository for Lovable testing
+- Replicated and analyzed actual TypeScript errors occurring in Lovable:
+  - Identified missing error handling in Supabase operations
+  - Documented specific type issues related to database operations
+  - Updated documentation with concrete code examples for fixing the issues
+- Created lovable-prompt.md with detailed fix instructions for TypeScript errors
+- Reviewed Lovable's fixes to the codebase:
+  - New supabase-helpers.ts utility with type-safe helpers and error handling functions
+  - Added proper error handling in database operations
+  - Fixed type casting issues in several files
+- Verified all TypeScript errors have been resolved with successful build